 This is my public CV in reverse chronological order.

-The focus of my thesis is to be able to describe the usability of geo-data sources for answering questions in human geography.
+The focus of my work was to be able to describe the usability of geo-data sources for answering questions in human geography.
 These descriptions should be processable by a machine, so that question answering can be automated.

 (2018 - 2019) Data scientist / Developer at Belsimpel

 At Belsimpel, I contributed to multiple things in a really nice team.
 I started working on the in-house A/B testing system that I helped turn into a mature system.
 I also worked on visual analytics and predictive analysis for the back office portal.